wangty1/fractalforensics/README.md

 # 📖 FractalForensics: Proactive Deepfake Detection and Localization via Fractal Watermarks

-Source code implementation of our paper accepted to Proceedings of the 33rd ACM International Conference on Multimedia (MM 2025).
+Source code implementation of our paper accepted to Proceedings of the 33rd ACM International Conference on Multimedia (ACM MM 2025 Oral).

 ## 📢 Updates